Tommyshub/flask-movie-project/readme.md

 <br/>

-I decided to use flask blueprints in order to brake up the page in different parts.
+I decided to use flask blueprints to brake up the page in different parts.
-I think that this makes the code a bit easier to follow and understand but it also allows me to in a very easy way use for example the authentication part in another app in the future.
+I think that this makes the code a bit easier to follow and understand but it also allows me to in an easy way use for example the authentication part in another app in the future.

 <br/>